Froggy1018/Crocheted-Dreams/README.md

 What was difficult?

-    The CSS, layout, the JS and python program to automatically add orders in TWT
+    The CSS, layout, the JS program to automatically add orders in TWT